importpw/import/Readme.md

 # [import.pw](https://import.pw)

-URL `import` function for bash scripts with caching.
+URL `import` function for shell scripts with caching.

-Inspired by Go's import command, you specify the URI of the bash script, and the `import` function downloads it and caches it to `~/.import-cache` (by default) _forever_.
+Inspired by Go's import command, you specify the URI of the shell script, and the `import` function downloads it and caches it to `~/.import-cache` (by default) _forever_.
 This way, the code will never change from below your feet and it will work offline / on an airplane.